fullmetalbrackets/blog/src/content/blog/self-host-website-cloudflare-tunnel.md

 curl -fsSL https://get.docker.com | sh
 ```

 Next we'll setup _Nginx_ as our **webserver**, websites need a webserver to serve their pages to be viewed on a browser.
-I use the <a href="https://hub.docker.com/_/nginx" target="_blank">official Nginx docker container</a>, ol' reliable.
+I use the <a href="https://hub.docker.com/_/nginx" target="_blank" data-umami-events="tunnel-guide-nginx-docker">official Nginx docker container</a>, ol' reliable.
 I'll be using `docker compose` to set it up.
 Within the root directory of your site, create the file `compose.yaml` and add the below to it:

 ```yaml
 services: